-3.1 Funding.
-The Department and the City are responsible for funding One Hundred Percent (100%) of the Project Costs, as defined herein.
-The Authority shall not expend any of its own funds for Project Costs.

-3.2 Public Relations.
-The Parties share the common goal of supporting Project CORE and improving Baltimore City neighborhoods through the Demolition or Stabilization of the structures on the Blighted Properties, and they agree to cooperate in the preparation and release of all publicity, ceremonial events, and media coverage in connection with this Agreement and the work to be performed hereunder.

-3.3 Authority as Agent.
-The Authority will act as the agent of the State in procuring, coordinating, and managing the Work under this Agreement.
+- 3.1 Funding.
+The Department and the City are responsible for funding One Hundred Percent (100%) of Authority Costs and City Deconstruction, as defined herein.
+Pursuant to § 10-622(d) of the Economic Development Article of the Maryland Annotated Code, the Authority shall not expend any of its own funds in connection with the Authority Work. - 3.2 Public Relations.
+The Parties share the common goal of supporting the Initiative and improving Baltimore City neighborhoods through the Demolition, Deconstruction, or Stabilization of blighted properties, and they agree to continue to cooperate in the preparation and release of all publicity, ceremonial events, and media coverage, in connection with this Restated Agreement and the work to be performed hereunder. - 3.3 Authority as Agent.
+The Authority is hereby delegated authority to act as the agent of the City for the purpose of executing manifests, certificates, and other documents required by the Environmental

+Protection Agency, or any state, for transport and deposit of materials deemed hazardous or certified non-hazardous provided, however, that the Authority is not authorized to incur any costs or expenses or enter into any contracts or agreements on behalf of the City.

 3.4 Lien Rights.
-To the extent permitted by law, the Authority and the Department will cooperate with the City's future efforts to assess liens against any privately-owned Approved Blighted Properties related to demolition expenses.
+To the extent permitted by law, the Authority and the Department will cooperate with the City's future efforts to assess liens against any privately-owned Approved Blighted Properties or Approved Expedited Properties related to demolition expenses.

-4. Definitions.
+4. Identification of Eligible Properties.